Zig (Billy HerZIG) has produced over 60 CD projects –

 Gary: What about Nashville then?

 Zig: I visited Ray Baker – he was from Texas.
 He produced one of George Strait’s records, and Mo and Joe – remember them?
-Pat Finch, then at Dick James Music – I was sent to him by Gloria Thomas (BJ’s wife) – they lived only a few streets away from me in Arlington.
-Gloria had written some of BJ’s songs and she had recorded at my studio there in Arlington.
-Jody Williams who was then at BMI, Jim Schearer who was then at Charlie Pride Music (Charlie’s another Texas artist that had a Nashville company) and 3 or 4 other publishers-song pluggers.
+Pat Finch, then at Dick James Music – I was suggested to him by Gloria Thomas (BJ’s wife) – they lived close to me in Arlington.
+Gloria had written some of BJ’s songs and she had recorded at my studio there in Arlington in the '80s.
+On other trips to Nashville I was also lucky enough to meet Jody Williams who was then at BMI, Jim Schearer who was then at Charlie Pride Music, and 3 or 4 other publishers-song pluggers.
+(Charlie Pride is another Texas artist that had a Nashville company.)

 Gary: Did any of them like your songs?

-Zig: Yeah, they each had a few of my songs under contract but that never amounted to anything and really, I didn’t have a million great songs.
+Zig: Yeah, and a few years later they each had a few of my songs under contract but that never amounted to anything and really, I didn’t have a million great songs.
 I mean, I had a few good songs, maybe a few of the few could have been hits.
 But, the young publishers, they were all nice and friendly.
-You know, I always got the feeling that all those guys all knew each other and they all went to the same high school and had the same opinion of what was cool… and also that they were all very mainstream and conservative – very safe, and more interested in the various music companies and the politics and the Nashville community than they were in songs or music or art.
-You know, they were into who was the head of this and head of that – RCA or Warner, or who was who’s assistant, or which company was going to buy the other or whatever.
+You know, I always got the feeling that all those guys all knew each other and they all went to the same high school and had the same opinion of what was cool… and also that they were all kinda mainstream and conservative – safe, and interested in the various music companies, and the politics, and the Nashville community.
+You know, they were into who was the head of this and head of that – RCA or Warner, or who was who’s assistant, or which company was going to buy the other, or rumors, or whatever.
 I don’t include Ray in all that – he was older and had already had success.

 Gary: And was your feeling right?

-Gary: I hear that when I listen to country radio.
+Gary: You spoke about everyone in the business being alike.
+I hear that sense of 'sameness' when I listen to country radio.

 Zig: Well, I think a lot of what’s wrong with radio is from a few corporations trying to own and control too much so they can manipulate the market.
 And in Nashville’s defense it’s not just country radio.
 I mean, listen to all the bands that sounded like Creed, or all the vocal groups in pop – or even all the Texas singer/songwriters that sound like Pat Green now?
 Nashville’s bad but it’s everywhere, it’s business, it’s human nature.
 I have a ‘clone’ story…